Creating a Community of All Abilities Through Recreation

 Participant Information Form

 Are you new to EXPAND?
 Please fill out our participant information form.
-We will follow up with a phone call to get to learn more about you, help suggest programs you might enjoy and set you up for success!
+We will follow up to learn more, can help suggest programs you might enjoy, and help set you up for success!
+Participant Information Forms should be completed each spring to ensure we have the most up to date information on file and to help us comply with grant requirements.

-We ask that everyone pay something if at all possible.
-We find that participants have better follow through on coming to programs and using their passes if they have contributed something toward it.
+We ask that everyone pay something towards the program if possible.
+We find that participants have better follow through on coming to programs and using their passes if they have contributed something towards it.

 Other Resources